Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for flexible circuit boards is moderately risky because first and second tier suppliers often face changes in political, economic and weather conditions that are often outside their control.
-For example, because copper foils are used heavily in flexible circuit manufacturing, volatility in the price of copper will...
+The supply chain for flexible circuit boards is moderately risky because first and second tier suppliers often face conditions that are often outside their control.
+For example, because copper foils are used heavily in flexible circuit manufacturing, volatility in the price of copper will directly impact the prices that suppliers...
 Subscribe to learn more.